-Factories that make products for some of the U.S.'s major retailers and consumer companies are reopening in the wake of the coronavirus.
+Factories that make products for some of the major U.S. retailers and consumer companies are reopening in the wake of the coronavirus outbreak.

-But whether they return to normal operations in the first weeks of March or the following month could determine whether the virus is a limited or extended downside for those retailers and their suppliers.
+But whether they return to normal operations in the first weeks of March or in April could determine whether the virus is a limited or an extended downside for those retailers and their suppliers.

 How long manufacturers and retailers have to wait before China's factory and logistics workforce returns in full will determine whether retailers have to find alternative sources for seasonal products, such as back-to-school apparel for children, said Jonathan Gold, vice president of supply chain and customs policy at the National Retail Federation.